-2.3 FRAME ANCHORS
+2.2 FRAME ANCHORS

-- A. Jamb Anchors: - 1.
-Stud-Wall Type: Designed to engage stud, welded to back of frames; not less than 0.042 inch thick. - 2.
+A. Jamb Anchors:

+- 1. Type: Anchors of minimum size and type required by applicable door and frame standard, and suitable for performance level indicated. - 2.
 Quantity: Minimum of three anchors per jamb, with one additional anchor for frames with no floor anchor.
-Provide one additional anchor for each 24 inches of frame height above 7 feet. - B. Material: ASTM A879/A879M, Commercial Steel (CS), 04Z coating designation; mill phosphatized.
+Provide one additional anchor for each 24 inches of frame height above 7 feet.

+B. Material: ASTM A879/A879M, Commercial Steel (CS), 04Z coating designation; mill phosphatized.

-2.4 MATERIALS
+2.3 MATERIALS

-- A. Cold-Rolled Steel Sheet: ASTM A1008/A1008M, Commercial Steel (CS), Type B; suitable for exposed applications. - B. Inserts, Bolts, and Fasteners: Hot-dip galvanized according to ASTM A153/A153M. - C. Power-Actuated Fasteners in Concrete: Fastener system of type suitable for application indicated, fabricated from corrosion-resistant materials, with clips or other accessory devices for attaching hollow-metal frames of type indicated.
+- A. Cold-Rolled Steel Sheet: ASTM A1008/A1008M, Commercial Steel (CS), Type B; suitable for exposed applications. - B. Inserts, Bolts, and Fasteners: Hot-dip galvanized in accordance with ASTM A153/A153M. - C. Power-Actuated Fasteners in Concrete: Fastener system of type suitable for application indicated, fabricated from corrosion-resistant materials, with clips or other accessory devices for attaching hollow-metal frames of type indicated.

-2.5 FABRICATION
+2.4 FABRICATION

 - A. Hollow-Metal Frames: Fabricate in one piece except where handling and shipping limitations require multiple sections.
 Where frames are fabricated in sections, provide alignment plates or angles at each joint, fabricated of metal of same or greater thickness as frames. - 1.
 Provide countersunk, flat- or oval-head exposed screws and bolts for exposed fasteners unless otherwise indicated. - 2.
 Door Silencers: Except on weather-stripped frames, drill stops to receive door silencers as follows.
 Keep holes clear during construction. - a.
-Single-Door Frames: Drill stop in strike jamb to receive three door silencers. - B. Hardware Preparation: Factory prepare hollow-metal frames to receive templated mortised hardware, and electrical wiring; include cutouts, reinforcement, mortising, drilling, and tapping according to SDI A250.6, the Door Hardware Schedule, and templates. - 1.
-Reinforce frames to receive nontemplated, mortised, and surface-mounted door hardware. - 2.
-Comply with BHMA A156.115 for preparing hollow-metal frames for hardware.
+Single-Door Frames: Drill stop in strike jamb to receive three door silencers. - b.
+Double-Door Frames: Drill stop in head jamb to receive two door silencers. - B. Hardware Preparation: Factory prepare hollow-metal doors and frames to receive templated mortised hardware, and electrical wiring; include cutouts, reinforcement, mortising, drilling, and tapping in accordance with ANSI/SDI A250.6, the Door Hardware Schedule on Drawings, and templates. - 1.
+Reinforce doors and frames to receive nontemplated, mortised, and surface-mounted door hardware. - 2.
+Comply with BHMA A156.115 for preparing hollow-metal doors and frames for hardware. - C. Glazed Lites: Provide stops and moldings around glazed lites where indicated.
+Form corners of stops and moldings with mitered hairline joints. - 1.
+Provide stops and moldings flush with face of door, and with beveled stops unless otherwise indicated. - 2.
+Provide fixed frame moldings on outside of exterior and on secure side of interior doors and frames.
+Provide loose stops and moldings on inside of hollow-metal doors and frames - 3.
+Provide stops for installation with countersunk flat- or oval-head machine screws spaced uniformly not more than 9 inches o.c. and not more than 2 inches o.c. from each corner.

-2.6 STEEL FINISHES
+2.5 STEEL FINISHES

 - A. Prime Finish: Clean, pretreat, and apply manufacturer's standard primer. - 1.
-Shop Primer: Manufacturer's standard, fast-curing, lead- and chromate-free primer complying with SDI A250.10; recommended by primer manufacturer for substrate; compatible with substrate and field-applied coatings despite prolonged exposure.
+Shop Primer: Manufacturer's standard, fast-curing, lead- and chromate-free primer complying with ANSI/SDI A250.10; recommended by primer manufacturer for substrate; compatible with substrate and field-applied coatings despite prolonged exposure.

 - A. Remove welded-in shipping spreaders installed at factory.
 Restore exposed finish by grinding, filling, and dressing, as required to make repaired area smooth, flush, and invisible on exposed faces.
-Touch up factory-applied finishes where spreaders are removed. - B. Drill and tap frames to receive nontemplated, mortised, and surface-mounted door hardware.
+Touch up factory-applied finishes where spreaders are removed. - B. Drill and tap doors and frames to receive nontemplated, mortised, and surface-mounted door hardware.